 So maybe we’re divas, whatever.
 Another item that we are well aware is about as far from a need as you can get in this environment was a kindle.
 However, when Alicia could not sleep late into the night it was a helpful distraction from the aching legs and noisy neighbors.

 A simple point and shoot that takes excellent pictures.
 Neither of us claims to be photographers, but we really appreciated the size and versatility of this camera for this trek.
 It captured some beautiful sunsets and blues in the crater lake that we were not expecting.
-(For a more thorough rundown of cameras we used and use see our essentials for travel list).

 This is probably the only thing we brought that we did not use.
 I am not sure if this is normally a problem, but we were not bothered by bugs of any kind on this trek.
 And Joe hates bugs, so he would have said something if they were a problem.

 Aside from playing the part of the overprepared tourist to the tee with our long pants and multi-layered outfits mentioned above in humid heat, we kept the stereotype alive with sunscreen and chapstick.
 The chapstick is especially important here as windburn gets pretty serious the further up you climb.

 We used waterproof SPF 70 sunscreen, [amazon_textlink asin=’B001QXDZLQ’ text=’click here to see the exact one’ template=’ProductLink’ store=’mileslesstr07-20′ marketplace=’US’ link_id=’f6dfcd6d-6829-11e8-8b43-cdb381a3d20c’].

 Snacks were not needed either.
 Our tour company provided way more than enough for us to snack on.
 Our love for Tim Tams knows no bounds now.